Investors do the wrong things at the wrong time

 Do the right thing at the right time

-Now may be one of the best buying opportunities in history.
+Now maybe one of the best buying opportunities in history.
 I certainly cannot guarantee that in the next 1, 3 or 6 months this statement will be true.
 However, I can say with confidence that given more patience and time, markets will rebound and go up.
 If you want some further verification, have a read through Nick Murray’s new book Simple Wealth, Inevitable Wealth.
-A book designed for investors about the principles of wealth through equity investing and long-term thinking.
+A book designed for investors about the principles of wealth through equity investment and long-term thinking.